There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden beaches near Albufeira!

 We went on an organised boat trip which did cost us €25 each.
 70 minutes of exploring the coastline and many other caves (not only the Algar de Benagil) was definitely worth it! 🙂 But yes, you are right, the Benagil Cave is the highlight of the boat trip 🙂

+Where to go in the Algarve?
 Costa Vicentina is a 100-kilometre long coastal strip stretching from the border with Alentejo in the north to Cape St. Vincent.
-Thanks to its protection by Parque Natural do Sudoeste Alentejano e Costa Vicentina, it avoided the invasion of investors and has kept his cosy atmosphere to this day.
+Thanks to its protection by Parque Natural do Sudoeste Alentejano e Costa Vicentina, it avoided the invasion of investors and has kept its cosy atmosphere to this day.

 Those who are looking for almost pristine beaches, high waves and traditional restaurants will certainly not be disappointed.
 It is definitely worth visiting Praia de Odeceixe – a stunning, extensive beach, which is flooded by the ocean from the west, and the Seixe River stops from the east.